Insider, a new software unicorn plans to invest in Mexico

 Alejandro Noriega Garibay, Insider Mexico country manager, told the publication: “This series D will allow us to further accelerate our growth in LATAM and strengthen our leadership position in optimizing the customer experience[…] We are very excited to become an important player in the Mexican market in the coming months.”

-“We’ve been blitzscaling remarkably in the past three years and achieved 3X growth.
+“We’ve been blitz-scaling remarkably in the past three years and achieved 3X growth.
 In the same period, our global team grew by 300%, and our customer base continues to increase.
 Following our aggressive expansion in Asia, Europe and LATAM, we’ll carry this momentum in the U.S. market.
 We are a trusted software partner to leading global brands like Samsung, Singapore Airlines, GAP, MAC, and Santander.
-We are laser-focused on bringing Insider to additional markets, and becoming the number one choice for every marketer on this planet,” underlines the statement of Hande Cilingir, founder and CEO, published on the company’s web site.
+We are laser-focused on bringing Insider to additional markets, and becoming the number one choice for every marketer on this planet,” reads a statement from Hande Cilingir, founder and CEO, published on the company’s website.

 RELATED CONTENT